Skip to content

 View the original query plan in JSON

-Missing the old Explain tab?
-You still have the option to view the query plan as a JSON document.
-Click on the View original JSON document button:
+You can view the query plan as a JSON document.
+Click on the View JSON button.

 View a specific stage’s query plan in JSON

-This will display only that specific stage’s JSON fragment, instead of the full query plan.
+Note that this displays only that stage’s JSON fragment and not the full query plan.

 List of supported query stages